micrology/prsm/README.md

 There are options to change the colour of the background (the 'fill'), the border and the font of the label, to change the shape, for example to a rectangle or a circle, to change the border from solid to dashed or dotted, and to change the font size of the label.

 You can also change the name of the style.
-If you do so, this name will appear on the network pane as one item in the legend'.
+If you do so, this name will appear on the network pane as one item in the 'legend'.
 So, for example, if you had some factors that are Actions, some that are Outputs and some that are Outcomes, you could give three of the styles these names, colour their fills red, green and blue, and the apply these styles to the appropriate factors in the network.
 The result would be that a legend can be automatically displayed on the network pane, thus:

 ![Legend](./doc/images/Legend.png)

+The legend can be moved by dragging the top of the Legend pane.

 If you select just one factor, a small panel appears below the styles.
 This shows the factor label, some network statistics about the factor, and an area where you can type in further information about the factor as a note.
 If you hover the pointer above the factor, the note will be shown.
 There is also a check box, Fix - if this is checked, the factor will be locked into place on the network pane and cannot be dragged elsewhere.